MPrzem/PID_regulator/readme.md

 ## Used libraries:
 *Peter Dannegger's onewire liblaries.
-I added the function wich can change resolution of sensros(It's helpful because it change  measure time.
+I added the function wich can change resolution of sensros(It's helpful because it change  measure time. \newline
-*Miroslaw Kardaœ liblaries for LCD HD44780 and UART(I used it when plotting the answer to the unit jump).
+*Miroslaw Kardaœ liblaries for LCD HD44780 and UART(I used it when plotting the answer to the unit jump). \newline

 	Projekt ten zosta³ stworzony w celach edukacyjnych przeze mnie.